Hired in January 2000, Guillen was the first Latina hired by the department, Gresen said.

 Sorkness later engaged in “stalking-like behavior” and on multiple occasions allegedly asked Guillen out, Gresen said.

-Gresen noted that Sorkness retired before any discipline was imposed and has since died.
+Sorkness retired before any discipline was imposed and has since died, Gresen added.

 The department’s failure to discipline Sorkness affected not only Guillen, but how the department saw her, Gresen said.

 After Guillen became pregnant in November 2007, former Police Chief Tim Stehr allegedly told her she needed to control her weight gain during her pregnancy.
-A lieutenant also allegedly said she needed to maintain a proper height-to-weight ratio.
+Another supervisor allegedly said she needed to maintain a proper height-to-weight ratio.